 - Optical communications

-- Georgia Tech Institute: W. Roane Beard Outstanding Teacher Award, 2007
+- Institute W. Roane Beard Outstanding Teacher Award, 2007

-- Richard M. Bass Outstanding Teacher Award, by vote of the Senior Class, 2006
+- Richard M. Bass Outstanding Teacher Award, 2006

 - IEEE Transactions on Education Best Paper Award, 1999